FlippedCodes/Oxibooru-Resonite-Screenshot-Archive/README.md

 ### Usage

+> [!WARNING]
+> Folders with more then 250 Pictures will cause the Resonite API to rate limit the script.
+It's recommended to not import more then 200 pictures at the time.

 You can run the script by running `bun start`.

 When you made sure it ran smoothly and all pictures are in the booru, you can re-run it with `deleteSourcePictures` set to `true`.